Quantum information theory and Fourier multipliers on quantum groups: Acknowledgement

-\textbf{Acknowledgement}.
 The author acknowledges support by the grant ANR-18-CE40-0021 (project HASCON) of the French National Research Agency ANR.
-I will thank Luis Rodriguez-Piazza, Carlos Palazuelos, Hanna Podsedkowska and Ami Viselter for very short discussions and Li Gao for a short but very instructive discussion on von Neumann entropy and the physical sense of capacities of a quantum channel.
-We also thank Adrian Gonzalez P\'erez for an exciting discussion on the topic of Section \ref{completely-bounded-description}.
-I will thank Ion Nechita for a very interesting discussion at the conference ``Entangling Non-commutative Functional Analysis and Geometry of Banach Spaces'' and Adam Skalski for some questions.
-Finally, I will thank Christian Le Merdy for some old very instructive discussions on some results of the Appendices.
+The author wishes to express his thanks to Vijay Kodiyalam, Debbie Leung, Zhengwei Liu, Luis Rodriguez-Piazza, Carlos Palazuelos, Hanna Podsedkowska, Piotr Soltan and Ami Viselter for very short discussions and Li Gao for a short but very instructive discussion on von Neumann entropy and capacities of a quantum channel.
+He also thanks Adrian Gonzalez P\'erez for an exciting discussion on the topic of Section \ref{completely-bounded-description} and the reference \cite{GJP17} and Ion Nechita for a very interesting discussion at the conference ``Entangling Non-commutative Functional Analysis and Geometry of Banach Spaces'' and to a Seminar in Toulouse and Adam Skalski for some questions.
+The author wishes to thank Sebastien Palcoux for a profound discussion on subfactor planar algebras and encouragement.
+The author would like to express gratitude to Franz Luef for his invaluable encouragement in writing Section \ref{sec-Werner} and to Stefan Wagner for some useful information on ergodic actions.
+The author wishes to thank Ryszard Nest for kindly answering several naive questions regarding the paper \cite{DMN22}.
+Finally, he thanks Christian Le Merdy for some old very instructive discussions on some results of the Appendices.